j9recurses/tubestrends_nosql/README.md

 General Design:
-To gather the data, mentioned above, I wrote ruby scripts that collected the trend data, parsed the trend data, and then inserted the data into my database.
+To gather the data, mentioned above, I wrote ruby scripts that collected the trend data, parsed the trend data, and then dumb the data into a mongo db database.
 From an amazon ec2, server, I deployed these the ruby scripts to run at regular intervals using the cron-tab.
 Below, I list a few details about how I implemented of my database system.
 Additionally, all the scripts for this project included in the classes dir, in case you'd like to see how they were exactly implemented.